laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

    - Login to BIG-IP GUI *https://<BIG-IP IP>:8443*
    - Verify AS3 is installed at *iApps* > *Package Managment LX*.
 See "*f5-appsvcs*"

-#### For CIS NodePort mode deployment:
+#### Configure the CIS deployment files:
-- Fill in the value of "--bigip-url" in cis-deployment.yaml with the "Private IPv4 address" of the BIG-IP instance.
+- Fill in the value of "--bigip-url" in *cis-deployment.yaml* with the self IP of the BIG-IP.
+This is the private IP address of the BIG-IP that the controller will contact.
+Using the external IP may work but is not secure.
-- Fill in the value of the "virtualAddresses" value in the as3.yaml file.
+- Fill in the value of the "virtualAddresses" value in the *as3.yaml* file.
 This is the IP address of the virtual server on the BIG-IP.
+For single NIC, this is  the "Private IPv4 address" associated to the external IP of the BIG-IP.
+- Configure the **"--pool-member-type=cluster"** field in the *cis-deployment.yaml* file.
+  - For CIS nodeport deployment, set this to *nodeport*.
+  - For CIS clusterIP deployment, set this to *cluster*.
 - Add the security group (eksctl-azkubecluster-cluster-ClusterSharedNodeSecurityGroup-XXXX0 to the BIG-IP instance.
   1. Go to Services > EC2 > Instances
   2. Select Name of BIG-IP instance.